5 Rules for Running Better Meetings

 Why are staff meetings always so horrifically long and unproductive?
-Here are some basic rules for running shorter, more effective meetings that won’t make people want to tear their hair out.
+Here are some basic rules for running better meeting.
+The ones that are truly effective meetings and won’t make people want to tear their hair out.

 Is there anything more painful than having to suffer through a meeting at work?
 You know the kind of meetings I’m talking about — the ones that seem to drag on for hours, with you and your colleagues talking in circles, even as the mountain of work waiting for you continues to pile up on your desk, and the logjam of unanswered e-mails in your inbox grows apace.
 And of course, by the meeting’s end, very little has actually been accomplished.
 These are the meetings we all loathe and dread.
 As the humorist Dave Barry once put it, business meetings are a lot like funerals: gatherings of people in uncomfortable clothes, who’d all much rather be elsewhere (though, unlike at a funeral, nothing is ever really buried in a meeting).
 The only thing worse than having to sit through a long, meandering meeting is knowing that you’re going to have to do it all again next month!